 ISCAST has four categories of membership:

-If you are interested in joining ISCAST as a member in one of the first three categories, you can apply using the online application form at our membership and payments interface.
+If you are interested in joining ISCAST as a financial member in one of the first three categories, you can do so using the online application form at our membership and payments interface.
 If you would prefer to download a membership form and send it by mail, you can download a PDF here, or a Word document here.

-Associates are supporters of ISCAST but who do not have the qualifications, time or interest required to become Fellows.
+Associates are supporters of ISCAST but they do not have the qualifications, time or interest required to become Fellows.
 They support ISCAST’s Vision, Mission and Core Values.
 Many ISCAST associates are among our most active members and are key supporters of ISCAST’s program through financial and other means.

 - discounts to ISCAST events;

 - the ISCAST Digest various times a year;

 - regular email newsletters informing them of news and issues of interest relating to the science-faith area;